 Please note, only three pairs of adjacent stones have overlapping specific gravity values, the ones in red.
 However, in each case, only one out of the pair is doubly refractive.

 So, this makes the separations simple.

 Diamond and Diamond Look-alike Gems Arranged by Specific Gravity

 |Material||SG high||SG low||Birefringence|

-It appears that zircon, which is occasionally isometric, could be confused with YAG.
-However, anytime zircon becomes singly refractive, the specific gravity drops below that of YAG.
+Occasionally, zircon can have an isometric crystal system.
+Therefore, it could be singly refractive.
+Seemingly, this would mean it could be confused with yttrium aluminum garnet (YAG).
+However, anytime zircon becomes singly refractive, its specific gravity drops below that of YAG.

-* Moisanite exhibits the unique property of thermoluminescence.
-By gradually heating it, it will change color.
-Around 150 degrees Fahrenheit it starts turning light brown and as the heat increases it becomes bright yellow or green.
-Of course, you need to do this very gradually, as a rapid temperature change could damage some of the other stones.
+Moissanite also exhibits thermoluminescence.
+This is a type of luminescence induced by heat, which diamonds lack.
+By gradually heating moissanite, you can make it change color.
+At around 150° Fahrenheit, it starts turning light brown.
+As the heat increases, it becomes bright yellow or green.
+Of course, you must do this very gradually.
+Since a rapid temperature change could damage some of the other stones, use this test judiciously.